ingcoder/Pretrained-Image-Classifier/README.md

  DATE CREATED: 11/12/2018
  This project was done as part of the Udacity pone degree program "AI Programming with Python"

  ## Description
-This is a script to identify images of dog breeds using a pretrained classifier. that was trained on 1.2 million images from ImageNet.
+This is a script to identify images of dog breeds using a pretrained classifier that was trained on 1.2 million images from ImageNet.
-The classifier uses threi different deep learning models (convolutional neural network, short CNN):
+The classifier uses three different deep learning models (convolutional neural network, short CNN):
 - AlexNet
 - VGG16
 - ResNET18